SciTools/iris-esmf-regrid/README.md

 ## Overview

-This project aims to provide a bridge between [iris](https://github.com/SciTools/iris) and [ESMF](https://github.com/esmf-org/esmf).
-This takes the form of regridder classes which take iris cubes as their arguments and use ESMF to perform regridding calculations.
-These classes are designed to perform well on cubes which have multiple non-horizontal dimensions and lazy ([dask](https://github.com/dask/dask)) data.
+This project aims to provide a bridge between [Iris](https://github.com/SciTools/iris) and [ESMF](https://github.com/esmf-org/esmf).
+This takes the form of regridder classes which take Iris cubes as their arguments and use ESMF to perform regridding calculations.
+These classes are designed to perform well on cubes which have multiple non-horizontal dimensions and lazy ([Dask](https://github.com/dask/dask)) data.
-Both rectilinear and curvilinear grids as well ass UGRID meshes have been supported (though not all combinations of these are supported yet).
+Both rectilinear and curvilinear grids as well as UGRID meshes have been supported.

 ## Regridding Example

-There are currently three regridder classes: `ESMFAreaWeightedRegridder`, `MeshToGridESMFRegridder` and `GridToMeshESMFRegridder`.
-The first of these works on cubes based on logically rectangular grids, the others are designed for the case where either the source or target cube is based on a UGRID type mesh.
-Except for the types of cubes that these take as arguments, all three of these work in essentially the same way.
-We can illustrate how regridding works generally by focusing on the `MeshToGridESMFRegridder` class:
+There are a range of regridder classes (e.g `MeshToGridESMFRegridder` and `GridToMeshESMFRegridder`).
+For an example of the regridding process, the `MeshToGridESMFRegridder` class works as follows:

 ```python
 import iris